Pagure/pagure/doc/configuration.rst

 List of groups, either local or remote (if the openid server used supports the group extension), that are the site admins.
-These admins can regenerate the gitolite configuration, the ssh key files, and the hook-token for every project as well as manage users and groups.
+These admins can regenerate the ssh key files, and the hook-token for every project as well as manage users and groups.